From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Introduction

-\textbf{Lack of Entity-Aware Modeling.} Most existing methods address noise only at the interaction level, overlooking the underlying characteristics of the entities involved—users and items.
-However, interaction noise often stems from behavioral inconsistency among users and varying levels of item attractiveness.
-To examine this, we analyzed user and item noise rates across the ML-1M, Yelp, and AmazonBook datasets.
-As shown in Figure~\ref{fig:ml_1m_noisy_rate_distribution}, noise rates in ML-1M span the full 0\~100\% range, with many users and items exhibiting high noise levels and substantial variability.
-Similar distributions are observed in the other datasets (Appendix Figure~\ref{fig:all_noisy_rate_distribution}), confirming that noise is not uniformly distributed across entities.
-While some users consistently act on true preferences and some items attract genuine interest, others behave unpredictably or elicit interactions through misleading signals.
-These observations invalidate the assumption that all entities are equally reliable and underscore the need for entity-aware denoising approaches.
-By modeling user and item reliability, we can more accurately assess interaction quality and improve the identification and suppression of noisy signals.
+\textbf{Lack of Entity-Aware Modeling.} Most existing methods address noise within the vast and sparse user--item interaction space, yet they typically analyze it only at the interaction level.
+A critical oversight in these approaches is the failure to {decouple} the origins of noise by attributing it distinctly to the user or the item.
+For instance, noise can stem from the user side, such as from users who are merely `wandering' and whose clicks do not reflect genuine preference.
+Conversely, it can originate from the item side, where certain items act as `clickbait,' engineered to attract interactions that are not indicative of true interest.
+The necessity of this decoupled perspective is substantiated by our analysis of user and item noise rates across the ML-1M, Yelp, and AmazonBook datasets.
+As shown in Figure~\ref{fig:ml_1m_noisy_rate_distribution}, noise rates for both entities span the full 0--100\% range with substantial variability, a pattern confirmed in other datasets (Appendix Figure~\ref{fig:all_noisy_rate_distribution}).
+These findings clearly invalidate the implicit assumption that all entities are equally reliable and underscore the urgent need for entity-aware denoising approaches.
+By modeling user and item reliability independently, we can more accurately assess interaction quality and improve the identification and suppression of noisy signals.

-\textbf{High Computational Overhead.} To improve denoising effectiveness, several methods, including SGDL, DeCA, and BOD, adopt complex optimization strategies such as meta-learning frameworks, second-order gradient computations, and multi-path auxiliary networks.
+\textbf{High Computational Overhead.} To improve denoising effectiveness, several methods, including SGDL~\cite{SGDL}, DeCA~\cite{DeCA}, and BOD~\cite{BOD}, adopt complex optimization strategies such as meta-learning frameworks, second-order gradient computations, and multi-path auxiliary networks.
 While these approaches can achieve strong performance in small- or medium-scale experiments, they introduce substantial training and inference costs.
 This overhead becomes prohibitive in industrial-scale scenarios with tens of millions of interactions, limiting their practicality for real-time recommendation systems that demand both efficiency and scalability.